Certificate Program in Hydrogeology

 • Frequently Asked Questions (FAQ): Find answers to the most frequently asked questions pertaining to the certificate program.

 • Program design: Our students have 20 to 40 percent classroom/laboratory education with a 60 to 80 percent focus on research.
-Students will gain experience through attending dynamic lectures, performing laboratory research in our state of the art facilities and applying their knowledge in hands-on field courses.
+Students will gain experience through attending dynamic lectures, performing laboratory research in our state-of-the-art facilities and applying their knowledge in hands-on field courses.
 Our programs are designed for national and international students coming from diverse scientific backgrounds with a variety of career goals—from industry to academia.

 • Course listings: To see which courses will be offered when, check out the WMU course listings.
 You can also read course descriptions for geosciences classes here.